alik15/passman/README.md

 # Some Caveats
 This solution outputs the same password for the same website and username, if someone finds out your password you will have to change your encryption code.
 (This can also be added to settings)
+Do note that while this is slightly better than using the same password everywhere, it still relys on a single point of faliure, the master password and if that gets out then you wont be able to keep it safe